 - Extra adults charged at £6.00 per day for swimming, £10.50 per day for other facilities including sauna and aqua-suite

 - Note: On-site leisure facilities available to guests (closed 25th December and 1st January only)

 Tavistock 5 miles; Plymouth 18 miles.

 The small rural village of Gunnislake lies on the steeply wooded banks of the River Tamar.
 It has village pubs and a small selection of shops.
 Notably, the village sits at one end of the scenic Tamar Valley Railway - with regular services along the river bank to Plymouth.
 The area is perfect for exploring Dartmoor, the south and north coast beaches and the attractions of Cornwall’s far west.
 Close to hand, the Dartmoor town of Tavistock with its pannier market, pubs and restaurants is a must, as well as the popular fishing village of Calstock, renowned for its crafts and festivals, while the Donkey Sanctuary and Cotehele House and Gardens (NT) are just 10 minutes away.
-Enjoy a round of golf at St Mellion (8 miles), explore the restored Victorian mining village at Morwhellam Quay (4 miles), search for otters and deer along the Tamar Valley footpath or take a trip to the beach and picturesque harbour at Looe (25 miles) - there’s something for everyone.
-For something really differentm why not ride the scenic Tamar Valley Railway into Plymouth and spend the day in the fabulous Marine Aquarium or strolling the historic Plymouth Hoe?
+Enjoy a round of golf at St Mellion (8 miles), explore the restored Victorian mining village at Morwhellam Quay (4 miles), search for otters and deer along the Tamar Valley footpath, visit the National Trust owned Lydford Gorge, or take a trip to the beach and picturesque harbour at Looe (25 miles) - there’s something for everyone.
+For something really different, why not ride the scenic Tamar Valley Railway into Plymouth and spend the day in the fabulous Marine Aquarium or strolling the historic Plymouth Hoe?